 For off-premise, the vendor takes care of the hardware infrastructure elsewhere, and as an administrator, you can still access it, just like on-premise software.
 It is just not on the premise.
 But located elsewhere.
 Whereas in SaaS, you don’t have access to the backend.
 Because the provider is not liable to explain the solution but only provide it to you.

 And yes, with Off-premise, the security is shared.
-SaaS is all about the vendor doing it and providing you with the end product.
+Among the cloud solutions, SaaS is all about the vendor doing it and providing you with the end product.

 What is an example of SaaS software?